• About

 • 4 tablespoon vegetable oil - or schmaltz (rendered chicken fat)

-• 2 teaspoon low sodium chicken stock
+• 2 tablespoon low sodium chicken stock - or seltzer water (for fluffier matzo balls)

 • 1 teaspoon salt